 Energy and Power

 Panama’s economy is projected to expand at a rate of 5.6 percent over the coming two years.
 Energy demand is expected to keep pace at between 4.5 - 5 percent per year.
 Still, the rise in energy demand must be met by new investment, supply, and infrastructure.
-With the country’s first natural gas power plant coming online in August 2018, Panama is heading in the right direction.
+With the country’s first natural gas power plant launched in August 2018, Panama is heading in the right direction.

 Panama’s efforts to bring natural gas to the nation was finally realized with the successful auction of 350MW in 2015.
 The bid round attracted 27 companies, with the winner Gas Natural Atlántico - a subsidiary of US-based AES Corporation - to begin supplying the Panamanian market by 2018.